Is Jaywalking Illegal In Los Angeles?

 Who Is At Fault If A Pedestrian Is Hit While Jaywalking?

 Fault typically depends on the circumstances of the accident.
 Under California’s comparative negligence law, the pedestrian and the driver may share liability for the incident.
-If a pedestrian was jaywalking, they might be considered partially at fault.
+If a pedestrian were jaywalking, they might be considered partially at fault.
 This could reduce any compensation they might receive for injuries and damages.

 Can You Sue If You Were Hit By A Car While Jaywalking?